hemadhanani/hemadhanani/Hema.md

 1. Account management component responsible for the opening-closing and maintaining of customer accounts
 2. Deposit management component is responsible for the management of all types of deposit accounts offered by the bank
 3. list

+==As customers demand more control and autonomy over their finances